lovelandcreatorspace/presentations/tor_internet_privacy/README.md

 # Using Tor - Practical Privacy on the Internet

 Creator Josh Datko discusses why internet privacy is important, and the different tools you can use to protect yourself online.
-To start a series of lectures, Josh provided an introduction to Tor, a powerful volunteer-driven network that can help you maintain your online anonymity.
+To start a series of lectures, Josh provided an introduction to Tor, a powerful volunteer-driven network, that can help you maintain your online anonymity.

 Stay tuned for more in this continuing series of lectures.